50 Years of Automated Face Recognition: State of the art in Face Recognition

-For 1:1 verification tasks, determining if two images belong to the same person, Verification Accuracy is a primary metric, indicating the overall percentage of correct matches and non-matches.
-On more challenging datasets involving template-based verification or significant variability, performance is frequently reported as the True Accept Rate (TAR) at a specific False Accept Rate (FAR), often FAR=0.01\% or even lower, indicating the likelihood of correctly accepting a genuine match while maintaining a very low rate of false acceptances.
-In NIST's terminology, it is equivalent to 1-FNMR at a fixed FMR.
-For 1:N identification tasks, where an image must be matched against a gallery of known individuals, Rank-k accuracy is often used.
-This measures the percentage of times the correct identity is found within the top k ranked matches (Rank-1 being the most stringent).
-For open-set identification tasks (where the probe identity may not be in the gallery), the True Positive Identification Rate (TPIR) at a given False Positive Identification Rate (FPIR) (\textit{e.g}., FPIR=0.01\%) is a standard metric, measuring the rate of correctly identifying individuals present in the gallery while controlling the rate of incorrectly matching unknown individuals to someone in the gallery.
+In 1:1 verification, Verification Accuracy is the proportion of correct matches and nonmatches.
+On difficult datasets, performance is given by the True Accept Rate (TAR) at a fixed False Accept Rate (FAR), usually FAR=0.01\%, representing $1 - \text{FNMR}$ at a fixed FMR.
+For 1:N identification, Rank-$k$ accuracy shows how often the correct identity is within the top $k$ results (Rank-1 is strictest).
+In open set identification, the True Positive Identification Rate (TPIR) at a given False Positive Identification Rate (FPIR), such as FPIR=0.01\%, measures correct identifications while limiting false matches of unknowns.

 \textbf{CFP-FP~\cite{cfpfp}:} Current methods achieve extremely high verification accuracy, often exceeding 99\%.
 Top performance is typically seen with models utilizing ViT~\cite{dosovitskiy2020image} backbones ({\it e.g.}, ViT-L, ViT-B, ViT-S variants) or deeper ResNet~\cite{he2016deep} architectures ({\it e.g.}, ResNet-101, ResNet-200).
 Effective loss functions like AdaFace~\cite{kim2022adaface} and ArcFace~\cite{deng2019arcface} are prevalent among the leading methods.
 Furthermore, training on very large datasets like Glint360K~\cite{an2021partial}, WebFace~\cite{webface} is crucial for reaching the highest scores, with methods like TransFace~\cite{dan2023transface} reporting accuracies above 99.3\%.